 - 3 large egg whites, at room temperature (see note)

-- With the mixer running, slowly add the sugar and whip to full peak
+- On medium speed, whip the whites to soft peak.
+With the mixer running, slowly add the sugar.
+Increase the speed to medium high and whip to full peak.

-- Bake for about 2 hours (depending on the shape) until completely dry
+- Pipe or the meringue onto the prepared baking sheet in the desired shape.
+Bake for about 2 hours (depending on the shape) until completely dry.

 - To prevent browning, after about an hour prop the oven door open with a wooden spoon or you can turn off the oven and leave the door closed.

 - The meringues with be very light and completely firm when dry.
 They should easily release from the parchment paper.
 Store at room temperature in an airtight container